Five distinct geometric crystalline nodes arranged in a radial decision map pattern

 Softr — The Portal Builder

-Softr is a front-end builder designed to sit on top of existing data in Airtable, Google Sheets, HubSpot, or SmartSuite.
-Think of it as the most direct path from “I have data in Airtable” to “my clients can see their data through a branded portal.”
+Softr is a web app design tool built to sit on top of existing data in Airtable, Google Sheets, HubSpot, or SmartSuite.
+Think of it as the most direct path from “I have data in Airtable” to “my clients have a branded interface design accessing that data.”
+The app design process is template-first — you choose a layout, apply your brand colours and fonts, and publish.

 Ease of use is the platform’s calling card.
 Member portals, client dashboards, job boards, and resource hubs are its natural terrain.
 Non-technical builders report being productive within hours of starting — a claim that holds up in G2 reviews far more consistently than for Bubble.

-The trade-off is the component ceiling.
-G2 reviewers flag limited customisation beyond Softr’s existing component library consistently.
+The trade-off is the app design ceiling.
+G2 reviewers flag limited interface customisation beyond Softr’s existing component library consistently.
 If the layout you need doesn’t match one of Softr’s patterns, you’ll be working around the system.
 Softr also doesn’t support SaaS features requiring AI processing without external APIs, so more complex functionality needs integration work.

 Best for: Client portals, membership sites, directories, and team dashboards where data lives in Airtable and the audience is external clients or members.